RetroReversing/retroReversing/categories/tools/Disassemblers.md

 - **Dynamic Disassemblers**: These work alongside a debugger, disassembling code as it is executed.
 This approach allows the disassembler to handle dynamic code and provides insights into runtime behavior, like changes in control flow and data.
 However, it requires running the program, which might be risky if the program is malicious.

-- **Interactive Disassemblers**: Tools like IDA Pro fall into this category.
+- **Interactive Disassemblers**: Tools like Ghidra and IDA Pro fall into this category.
 They combine static and dynamic disassembly features, allowing users to interactively explore the code, modify the disassembly, and even execute the code in a controlled environment.

 ---
 # Challenges in Disassembly